leovinsen/indopedia/README.md

 # indopedia

-An encyclopedia for you to learn about Indonesia's popular tourist spots, language and cuisine
+An encyclopedia for you to learn about Indonesia's popular tourist spots, language and cuisine <br>

-Developed by:
+Developed by: <br>
-Julius Angkawijoyo
+Julius Angkawijoyo <br>
-Leonardo Vinsen
+Leonardo Vinsen <br>

 Images belong to their respectful owners.